Why we love it

 - Currents: strong and changing - some dive sites are not suitable for beginners or anyone that doesn’t feel comfortable in currents.

-- Visibility: nutrient rich water can sometimes mean a reduced visibility: 15 to 20 meters
+- Visibility: 15 to 20 m (50 to 66 ft) nutrient rich water can sometimes mean reduced visibility

 - Depth: deep and shallow dives